 \section{Introduction}

 There exists an extensive literature on numerical integration schemes for stochastic differential equations.
-To start with, we mention, among many others, the work of Talay and Tubaro \citeyear{TalayTubaro} who first established an expansion of the weak error of the Euler scheme for polynomially growing functions allowing for the use of Romberg extrapolation.
-Bally and Taley \citeyear{BallyTalay1} extended this result to bounded measurable functions and Guyon \citeyear{Guyon} extended it to tempered stable distributions.
+To start with, we mention, among many others, the work of Talay and Tubaro \cite{TalayTubaro} who first established an expansion of the weak error of the Euler scheme for polynomially growing functions allowing for the use of Romberg extrapolation.
+Bally and Talay \cite{BallyTalay1} extended this result to bounded measurable functions and Guyon \cite{Guyon} extended it to tempered stable distributions.
 More recently, many discretization schemes of higher weak convergence order have appeared in the literature.
-Among others, we cite the work of Kusuoka \citeyear{Kusuoka1,Kusuoka2}, the Ninomiya and Victoir \citeyear{NinomiyaVictoir} scheme which we will use hereafter, the Ninomiya and Ninomiya \citeyear{NinomiyaNinomiya} scheme and the scheme based on cubature on Wiener spaces of Lyons and Victoir \citeyear{LyonsVictoir}.\\ Concerning strong approximation, the Milstein scheme has order one of strong convergence.
+Among others, we cite the work of Kusuoka \cite{Kusuoka1,Kusuoka2}, the Ninomiya and Victoir \cite{NinomiyaVictoir} scheme which we will use hereafter, the Ninomiya and Ninomiya \cite{NinomiyaNinomiya} scheme and the scheme based on cubature on Wiener spaces of Lyons and Victoir \cite{LyonsVictoir}.\\ Concerning strong approximation, the Milstein scheme has order one of strong convergence.
 Unfortunately, it involves the simulation of iterated Brownian integrals unless a restrictive commutativity condition is satisfied.
-Under ellipticity, Cruzeiro \textit{et al.} \citeyear{CruzeiroMalliavinThalmaier} have recently proposed a discretization scheme which gets rid of these iterated integrals and has nice strong convergence properties.
+Under ellipticity, Cruzeiro \textit{et al.} \cite{CruzeiroMalliavinThalmaier} have recently proposed a discretization scheme which gets rid of these iterated integrals and has nice strong convergence properties.
 More precisely, for each number of time steps, there exists a Brownian motion different from the one giving the Brownian increments involved in the scheme such that the strong error between the scheme and the stochastic differential equation driven by this new Brownian motion is of order one.
 We call such a property weak trajectorial convergence of order one.
 Weak trajectorial error estimation is exactly what is needed to control the discretization bias for the computation of path dependent option prices.

-Stochastic volatility models, which have now become a standard of the market, are an eloquent example of the use of stochastic differential equations in finance.
-In our study, we will consider the following specification of a stochastic volatility model for an asset $(S_t)_{t\in[0,T]}$ :
+Stochastic volatility models, which have now become a standard in the market, are an eloquent example of the use of stochastic differential equations in finance.
+In our study, we will consider the following specification which nests many current stochastic volatility models :